HomeDing/homeding.github.io/elements/sensors.md

 # Sensor Elements

+Some elements are based on the abstract implementation of the "SensorElement" class.

-The sensor elements enable reading values from a sensor chip on a specific time interval.
+These sensor elements enable reading values from a sensor chip on a specific time interval.
 When new values could be retrieved these are emitted to other elements like [displays](/displays.md) or [logs](/elements/log.md) to be shown or recorded.